PaoloScardi/DISCO/README.md

 # Usage

-Run DISCO with:
+Run DISCO in the same folder where the .json file is located with:

 ```bash
 discocf input.json
 ```

-Display help:
+(input.json is a place holder here, put the name of your .json file) See the examples folder with some ready-to-use .json files

+Display help for more information:

 ```bash
 discocf --help